Fast Track Housing Package

 AB 609 streamlines the permitting process for multi-family housing in existing, developed urban areas by creating clear, objective criteria for exempting these projects from the California Environmental Quality Act.

-Status: This bill is set to be heard in the Assembly Housing and Community Development Committee on April 30th.
+Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.

 SB 607 (Wiener) – Refocusing CEQA On Harmful Environmental Issues